Tiny needles give defibrillators a big boost

 In practice, AED users would apply AED pads to the exposed skin of a patient’s chest and side, just as they are trained to do in thousands of AED/CPR classes taught in the US each year.
 Then, users would press the needles through a pad and the patient’s skin to bloodlessly deliver a more effective shock.

 By the team’s measurements, the add-ons reduce the skin’s impedance by 72 percent.
 That, in turn, should increase a patient’s chance of survival and reduce the odds that the patient will need multiple shocks.

 “We looked into other ways to break the skin impedance, and some of the things we saw used chemicals or abrasion, like a sandpaper material,” team member Billy Jeon says.
-“But," as Alexander Lu, explains, "in an emergency situation, you wouldn’t want to mess around with chemicals or something very complicated.
+“But," as Rice University engineering student, Alexander Lu, explains, "in an emergency situation, you wouldn’t want to mess around with chemicals or something very complicated.
 With needles, you just push straight down and it’s pretty effective.”

 The team say they drew inspiration from insulin-delivery patches that break through the skin with microneedles.

 The Zfib add-on is a 3D-printed plastic frame with a rubber backing that allows the user to press 180 tiny needles into a patient’s chest without having to touch the needles.
 The needles collect current from the side of the pad that touches the skin and deliver it to the patient.
 Indicators on top of the device turn green when enough pressure is applied.